Guide

 Pro Tip

 Treat your screenshot library like a second brain.
 Capture generously, annotate selectively, search naturally.
-The AI handles the organization — you just need to capture.
+Screenmarks handles the first layer of organization — you just need to capture.

 Try It Free